iankberry/react-cross-fade/README.md

 ## Features

+ - ✅ The animation is fully managed by this component so no additional CSS is required.
- - ✅ Works with any React node, making it suitable for both whole page navigation or just a bit of text
+ - ✅ Works with any React node, making it suitable for both whole page navigation or just a bit of text.
  - ✅ Transition state is managed using a simple `contentKey` prop.
-No additional CSS is required.
- - ✅ Uses the `react-freeze` library to suspend rendering from any invisible components used to perform the transition.
-This is useful especially for components with large subtrees such as navigation.
  - ✅ Transition callback includes underlying DOM elements to allow for more advanced transitions.
+ - ✅ Small & simple - does not require any additional animation libraries.

 ## Installation

-> This component requires React 17 or higher due to usage of Suspense

 ```sh
 npm install --save react-crossfade-simple